Are you spending more time than usual at home with your children?

-Anything that is dotty-themed that can attract people to donate to your cause is great!
+Anything that is dotty and can attract people to donate to your cause is great!
 The most popular events are:

 Wearing dots: Ask your pupils, club leader or colleagues to join you and dress in dots for the day, and ask everyone taking part to donate a suggested amount.